-Located at 24266 National Trails Hwy, Oro Grande, CA 92368, the hours are basically nonexistent.
-That’s not to say that you can visit whenever you like – just that it’s impossible to find the correct, current hours.
-If you Google Elmer’s, multiple sites will tell you all different times.
+Located at 24266 National Trails Hwy, Oro Grande, the hours are essentially nonexistent.
+If you Google “Elmer’s”, multiple sites will list different times.
 Yelp says the ranch is open from 12pm to 11:30pm.
 Google Reviews claims it’s open from 7am to 6pm.
-The Facebook page (which for some reason makes it aggressively clear that the page is NOT managed by the ranch), says, “The Bottle Tree Ranch does not have official hours, but if you stop by in the daytime on a weekday or weekend, the gates will probably be open…”.
-The blogger “California Through My Lens”, who visited the ranch and spoke to Elmer himself, says it’s open from “sunrise to sunset”.
-The ranch’s official website, http://thebottletreeranch.com/, simply says, “Elmers Bottle Tree Ranch is now open!
-Please continue to observe the social distancing guidelines, stay safe and enjoy your visit!”.
-All these pages have one thing in common; the ranch is open daily.
+The Facebook page (which makes it VERY clear that the page is NOT managed by the ranch), says, “The Bottle Tree Ranch does not have official hours, but if you stop by in the daytime on a weekday or weekend, the gates will probably be open…”.
+The blogger “California Through My Lens”, who spoke to Elmer himself when visiting, says it’s open from “sunrise to sunset”.
+All these pages have one thing in common – the ranch is open daily.

-I’m not sure what happened, but we stopped by on a Sunday at 12:30pm and it was NOT open.
-There was a large padlock with a thick chain firmly linked and locked on the front gate, and not a soul in sight to unlock it.
-We were forced to observe the coolness from the outside, and it really was super cool and fun looking, but unfortunately, we couldn’t do more than that.
-After snapping some pics, we left, and headed to Oro Grande to shop for a while (more on that in a bit).
+We came to visit on a Sunday, at 12:30pm, and it was NOT open.
+There was a large padlock with a thick chain firmly linked and locked on the front gate, and nobody around to unlock it.
+We were forced to observe the ranch from the outside, and it truly looked super cool and fun.
+Unfortunately, we couldn’t do more than look from afar.
+After snapping some pics, we left, and headed to Oro Grande to shop.

 Around 1:30pm, we headed back to the ranch because a man at one of the shops overheard my conversation with the shop owner regarding the ranch.
 He told me they had just passed the ranch and it was open.
-I asked him if he was sure because we had literally just come from there, but he insisted it was open.
-He kept saying “there were a bunch of people out front”.
-I asked him repeatedly if there were people inside, and I’m not sure if it was a misinterpretation due to both of us wearing masks, or if he was just bs’ing me, but he kept answering “yes”.
-I wasn’t optimistic because I had a feeling he was wrong, as we had just been there about 30 minutes before and there were people out front, but the gates were firmly locked.
-As it wasn’t that far, I decided “heck, why not?
-This is what we came for after all” and we drove back.
+I asked him, “are you sure?”, since we had just come from there moments before.
+He insisted it was open, repeating that “there were a bunch of people out front”.
+I asked him a few times if the people were inside and he’d answer “yes”.
+I was unsure if this was a misinterpretation due to wearing masks, or if he really saw people inside, but I wasn’t optimistic.
+We had just been there about 30 minutes prior, there were people out front, but the gates were firmly locked.
+However, it wasn’t far, so we drove back.

-Although we unfortunately could not go in and walk amongst the bottle trees, it still really was a sight to behold.
+Although we unfortunately could not go in and walk amongst the bottle trees, it was still a sight to behold.
 When I looked at pictures online, I figured deceptive camera angles showed it bigger than it was.
 I (wrongly) assumed it was just a handful of bottle trees and other antiques and would not be that impressive (perhaps Noah Purifoy jaded me…).
 However, as soon as we arrived, I quickly saw that I was very wrong.
-It’s much larger than I thought, although not that large.
-The bottle trees seem endless, and the sheer number makes it all the more beautiful and intriguing.
+It’s much larger than I thought, although not massive.
+The bottle trees seem endless at certain angles, the sheer number making it all the more beautiful and intriguing.

-So, if you’re ever taking a Route 66 tour, or happen to be in this barren, Californian neck of the woods, please don’t hesitate to stop by Elmer’s Bottle Tree Ranch.
-The gates might not be unlocked and open, but it’s still worth the stop if you’re nearby.
-While getting in seems to be a game of Russian Roulette nowadays, you just might get lucky!
+Overall, if you’re ever taking a Route 66 tour, or happen to be in this barren, Californian desert neck of the woods, please don’t hesitate to stop by Elmer’s Bottle Tree Ranch!
+The gates might not be unlocked and open, but it’s still firmly worth the stop if you’re nearby 🙃.
+While getting in seems to be a game of Russian Roulette nowadays since Elmer has sadly passed away, you just might get lucky.